defuse/defuse.github.io/content/posts/zecsec-roadmap-for-2023.md

 risk of entire classes of security vulnerabilities that cannot exist within projects that are written in safer languages, like Rust.
 Deprecating the legacy ``zcashd`` codebase should be a priority, to be replaced by ``zebra``.
-These risks could also be mitigated with better fuzzing of ``zcashd``'s code.
+These risks could also be mitigated with better fuzzing of ``zcashd``'s code, but it's probably better to get rid of the C++ code entirely.

 ## Conclusion